The government set out its definition of British values in the 2011 Prevent Strategy.

 Democracy is actively promoted within the school.
-Pupils have the opportunity to have their voices heard through Hillside Parliament.
+Pupils have the opportunity to have their voices heard through Hillside’s Junior Leadership Team (JLT).

-Early on in the school year, children in Years 5 and 6 have the opportunity to run to be a member of Hillside parliament.
-They are required to make speeches to their class members, who then vote anonymously for the person in their house that they feel would best represent them.
-Pupils with the greatest number of votes are then asked to make a further speech to both Phase 1 and Phase 2 in assemblies, create their own manifestos and canvass pupils across the school.
-Following this, all children are taken in their classes to the hall, where they place their marked ballot paper into a box.
-These papers are counted and verified, before the final eight Members of Parliament are revealed.
-Throughout the year, HMPs work closely with Mrs Short (Manager of Phase 1) and Mrs Sheriff (Manager of Phase 2), to survey the opinions of their peers concerning what they like about the school and what needs further improvement.
+Each school year, children in Years 1 and 6 have the opportunity to run to be a member of Hillside JLT.
+They are required to make speeches to their class members, who then vote anonymously for the person in their class that they feel would best represent them, they are then revealed in assembly.
+Throughout the year, the JLT work closely with Mrs Duffield, to survey the opinions of their peers concerning what they like about the school and what needs further improvement.
 Some of their achievements to date include:

 At Hillside, children are encouraged to take part in creating their own class charter and learning behaviour rules, often centering around the school values of Respect, Collaboration, Independence, Resilience, Learning and the overarching Value of happiness.

-We are very proud of our Restorative Behaviour Policy.
+We have a Therapeutic and Restorative Behaviour Policy.
 Although we do not have many serious behaviour issues to deal with at Hillside, we deal with any conflict that may arise peacefully and fairly.
 Restorative Practice promotes a safe, caring environment, where problems can be resolved successfully.
 It encourages children to take responsibility for their actions and to think about how their behaviour affects others.

 We regularly take opportunities in weekly assemblies to share key behaviour rules, the importance of right from wrong and making choices about our behaviour.
 Pupils are also taught the value and reasons behind laws; the responsibilities that this involves and the consequences when laws are broken both in the real world and in the school.
 Visits from authorities such as the Police and the Fire Service are regular parts of our calendar and help reinforce this message.
 We also cover different types of rules within the curriculum.
 Examples of these are: e-safety assemblies and anti-bullying.